 |Below Average Weight (under 130 lbs)||Average Weight (130-230 lbs)||Above Average Weight (above 230 lbs)|

-Years in Business: Nectar was formed in early 2017.
+Years in Business: Nectar launched in 2016.